lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     fix myat3 all ave/time 10 10 100 c_rgyr file gyration-radius.dat
     thermo 1000

-..  container:: justify

 Finally, let us simulate 30 picoseconds without any external forcing:

 ..  code-block:: lammps

     run 30000

-..  container:: justify

 This first run will serve as a benchmark to later quantify the changes induced by the forcing.
 Then, let us apply a forcing on the 2 oxygen atoms using two *add_force* commands, and run for an extra 30 ps:

 ..  code-block:: lammps